-Written by Master of Occupational Therapy student Matilda Young.
+Written by Master of Occupational Therapy (CRICOS 106625H) student Matilda Young.

 Moving away from home for university is a big transition, whether you come from the other side of the world or just an hour down the road.
 If you have experienced, or are experiencing homesickness, you’re definitely not the only one.